joba-1/Corona_Model/README.md

 This notebook contains the commands required to initialize a modeled world (using a small version (10%) of Gangelt) and to run GERDA simulations, including manual adjustment of parameters for 'infectivity', 'mean interaction frequency', and 'non-compliance probability'.

 For parallel computing on high end memory servers, we provide another script, NAME.
-Minimum requirements for running this script are IVO, PLEASE ADD SERVER INFO HERE.
+In general, you need a lot of RAM, depending on your input data files and other settings.
+We use AMD-based  servers with 96 cores and 512 GB RAM, but the bottleneck is the RAM.
+That's why we can use just 24 cores.

 ##  Advanced usage
 for advanced usage, each user can replace certain input parameters (using [Demo.ipynb](https://ford.biologie.hu-berlin.de/jwodke/corona_model/-/blob/development/Demo.ipynb)) by exchanging the desired parameters in the command lines.